adamjeanlaurent/Dice-Game/README.md

 # Dice-Game
-Download And Fresh The Page To Play
+Download And Refresh The Page To Play

+Or - Play Here

 https://adamjeanlaurent.github.io/Dice-Game/